monicaleba/AIC-199/README.md

 The dataset was constructed and used as the experimental basis for the paper:

-> M. Leba, *"Quality-Informed Neural Networks (QINN): A Framework for Encoding QFD Principles into Deep Learning for Detection of AI Algorithm Elements in Application Code"*, submitted to MDPI Systems, 2025.
+> A. Ionica, M. Leba, *"From House of Quality to Neural Architecture: Quality-Informed Neural Networks for Interpretable Classification, with an EU AI Act Compliance Application"*, submitted to MDPI Systems, 2026.

 It is released as a standalone research resource to support reproducibility and to serve as a benchmark for future work on software classification, AI governance tooling, and EU AI Act compliance instrumentation.